2025 Drift Masters season

 The 2025 Drift Masters season is the eleventh full season of the Drift Masters series.
-The season began on May 17 at Circuito del Jarama and is set to conclude on September 13 at PGE Narodowy custom built track after six events.
+The season began on May 17 at Circuito del Jarama and concluded on September 13 at PGE Narodowy custom built track after six events.

-First round in Italy was cancelled after the death of Pope Francis.
+The first round in Italy was cancelled after the death of Pope Francis.

 Conor Shanahan, driving his Toyota GT86, won his 2nd title.
 Ireland won their 4th Nations Cup in a row and 6th overall.
 Jarkko Jylhä won the Rookie Of The Year award finishing 15th overall.